Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OTF2/README.md

     Compilation is done via the custom EasyBlock for Score-P.

 ### Version 3.0.3 for CPE 24.03

 -   Reuse of EasyConfigs of CPE 23.09 with the inclusion of Python to build the Python bindings.

 -   Included license information in the software installation also.

+### Version 3.1.1 for 24.03

+-   Trivial port of the EasyConfig for 3.0.3 also in 24.03, but with a small change to the sanity checks.